Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-pseudo-classes-forms.md

 What does that even mean?
 A checkbox can be on/off right, but there are rare cases where it can be neither.
 And that's precisely where indeterminate kicks in.

-> Note: To be honest never needed for it in my life
+> Note: To be honest never needed it in my life

 How can we style with the `checked` state?